fenago/machine-learning/lab_guides/lab_7.md

 9. **How do we code this algorithm?**

 Yep!
-By the end of this chapter we’ll code most elements of this algorithm.
+By the end of this lab we’ll code most elements of this algorithm.
 However, you’ll see that since the algorithm is recursive, the coding can get a bit tedious.
 Thus, we’ll use a very useful package called scikit learn to build decision trees with real data.